AECOMGermantown/AECOMGermantown.github.io/README.md

-# GSA-Prototype

-AECOM Prototype Agile Development Approach -

-Link to publicly accessible prototype - insert link here
+# GSA-Prototype - Link to publicly accessible prototype - http://52.11.38.94/

 The AECOM team used a combination of Agile Scrum ad DevOps engineering techniques to facilitate a 1-week sprint to coordinate the prototype project.
 This included initial project setup and elaboration of requirements, design, development, testing, user acceptance testing, and installation activities.

+We quickly assembled an Scrum team and had them work closely together (mostly collocated, but some distributed).
+The following team was created to support the prototype project, which incorporated many of the labor categories required under labor pool three (full stack).

+Product Manager (John Keister),
+Technical Architect (David McEnderfer),
+Back End Web Developer (Charles Tsai),
+Front End Web Developer (Trevor Plumley),
+Front End Web Developer (Alex Bostic),
+Interaction Designer (Chris Litz),
+DevOps Engineer (Manuel Sanchez)

 Through an iterative process we identified the best fit open-source technology tool chain to support development, with a focus on automation and continuous integration.
 The following tool chain was setup for the prototype project:

 - WebStorm IDE for JavaScript, CSS & HTML prototype development
 - Leaflet/Mapbox as an open source mapping API
 - Angular JS for the applicaiton framework